Ivan-Montes/microservices-plus-servers-and-security/README.md

 You could use whatever [these methods](https://www.rabbitmq.com/download.html) for adding your own server

-#### Api Gateway
+#### About Api Gateway

 Configured in port 8080

 #### About Vault HashiCorp

-Use [this installers](https://developer.hashicorp.com/vault/downloads).
-In this project It's used the Windows binaries
+Use [these installers](https://developer.hashicorp.com/vault/downloads).
+In this project It's used Windows binaries

 ```
 vault server --dev --dev-root-token-id="00000000-0000-0000-0000-000000000000"